|

 The Left's privacy hypocrites.

-According to the McCurtain Daily Gazette, in the days after the 1995 Oklahoma City bombing, the U.S. government used a
+According to the McCurtain Daily Gazette, in the days after the 1995 Oklahoma City

-spy satellite to gather intelligence on a white separatist compound in Oklahoma.
+government used a spy satellite to gather intelligence on a white

-zeroed in on the compound in nearby Elohim City.
+Investigators zeroed in on the compound in nearby Elohim City.

-use of a military satellite for domestic spying is a violation of DoD and
+military satellite for domestic spying is a violation of DoD and CIA regulations regarding the proper use of

-brief Associated Press recap, the story received absolutely no
+But with the exception of a brief Associated Press recap, the story

-mainstream-media attention.
+received absolutely no mainstream-media attention.

 Red Flags From an Expert: